 Vermont will ensure appropriate action is taken to address or remediate critical incidents.
 A "Critical Incident" is any actual or alleged event, incident or course of action involving the perceived or actual threat to an MFP participant's health and welfare or his/her ability to remain in the community.
-Money Follows the Person has developed a reporting policy and procedures for investigation and remediation.
+Please see the DAIL reporting policy and procedures for investigation and remediation.
 APPENDIX H.

-Any CFC service provider that becomes aware of a critical incident described in the policy is required to complete a critical incident report form APPENDIX I and submit it to Adult Services Division, as soon as possible, and no later than 48 hours of discovery of the incident.
+Any CFC service provider that becomes aware of a critical incident described in the policy is required to complete a critical incident report form APPENDIX H and submit it to Adult Services Division, as soon as possible, and no later than 48 hours of discovery of the incident.